Get A Strong and Thorough Defense to Allegations Of Immigration Fraud

 Emigrating to the United States is a lengthy process that involves filling out complex paperwork and navigating difficult legal challenges.
 Mistakes made during the process can lead to accusations of immigration fraud.
 With immigrants now facing unprecedented legal challenges, the federal government is filing more charges against unsuspecting immigrants.

 The Law Office of Ann Fitz defends immigrants from these fraud charges and helps them protect their legal status.
-Attorney Ann Fitz is a vigilant protector of her clients’ rights, and she has over 15 years of experience in federal courts.
-You can talk to her in a consultation at the firm’s West Palm Beach or North Miami office by calling 561-264-2431.
+Attorney Ann Fitz is a vigilant protector of her clients' rights, and she has 20 years of experience in federal courts.
+You can talk to her in a consultation at the firm's West Palm Beach office by calling 561-932-1690.

 What Is Immigration Fraud?